 If you’re like us, your biggest concern with veganism is the whole “pizza issue”.
-Trust us – we get it, but Blackbird Pizzeria makes it easy to make the switch thanks to all-vegan pizzas.
-And if we don’t have your attention yet, head down to South Philly or up to NoLibs and order the Balboa: Seitan (wheat gluten), arugula, pumpkin seed pesto, and tofu ricotta.
+Trust us – we get it, but Northern Liberties’ Blackbird Pizzeria makes it easy to make the switch thanks to vegan cheese and fresh produce .
+And if we don’t have your attention yet, head over and order the Balboa: seitan (wheat gluten), arugula, pumpkin seed pesto, and tofu ricotta.
 No one will judge you for ordering a whole pie to yourself.

 You won’t meet a vegetarian in Philly who doesn’t love V Street.
 This Rittenhouse restaurant features vegan takes on diverse ethnic street eats like Dan Dan Noodles and Korean Fried Tempeh Tacos that keep people talking for months after.
 Did we mention there’s an awesome happy hour with drinks featuring Turkish coffee, coconut water, and horchata?
 See?
-Vegans can have fun, too!
+Vegans can have fun too!

 P.S. & Co.